Gizmotronn/starsailors/hydejack/_posts/2019-03-22-pull-request-practice-game.md

 * C
 * and, of course, python

-The new branch on the [github page](http://github.com/acord-robotics/starsailors/)
+The new branch on the [github page](http://github.com/acord-robotics/starsailors/) will be the code for me testing out these coding languages for the start of the game, including the navigation and the menu.